mastodon/documentation/content/en/methods/timelines.md

 : Provide this header with `Bearer <user token>` to gain authorized access to this API method.

 ##### Query parameters

+any[]
+: Array of String.
+Return statuses that contain any of these additional tags.

+all[]
+: Array of String.
+Return statuses that contain all of these additional tags.

+none[]
+: Array of String.
+Return statuses that contain none of these additional tags.

 local
 : Boolean.
 Return only local statuses?
 Defaults to false.